 Lab: Axistream Multiple DMAs (axis)

-In this example we learn how to use Xilinx AXI_DMA to create a simple floating point adder with two streaming inputs and one streaming output.
+In this example we learn how to use Xilinx AXI_DMA to create a simple floating point adder with two streaming inputs and two streaming outputs.

 1) Vitis HLS: Generating RTL code from C/C++ code